cloudfoundry/app-autoscaler-cli-plugin/README.md

 - `Timestamp`: collect time of the current metric item

 ###  `cf autoscaling-history`

-Retrieve the scaling history of an application, you can specify the start time and end time, or the  number of the latest records you want to return and the order of the outputs.
+Run `cf autoscaling-history`  to retrieve the scaling history of an application.

+You can specify the query range with start/end time,  switch the display order between ascending and descending and customize the number of query result.
 The scaling history will be shown in a table.
 ```
 cf autoscaling-history APP_NAME [--number RECORD_NUMBER] [--start START_TIME] [--end END_TIME] [--desc] [--output PATH_TO_FILE]
 ```